How Does MTHFR Affect Weight Gain | Methyl-Life

 Problems with methylation can have a significant impact on hormone-related issues, particularly estrogen clearance.

 SAM is also required to inactivate estrogen through methylation.
-Methyl groups for DNA methylation originate from SAMe, which is synthesized in the methionine cycle by methionine, folate, choline, betaine, and the B2, B6, and B12 vitamins.
+Methyl groups for DNA methylation originate from SAMe, which is synthesized in the methionine cycle22 by methionine, folate, choline, betaine, and the B2, B6, and B12 vitamins.
 Each of these nutrients enters the methionine cycle at different sites in the making of SAMe.

 However, deficiencies in these nutrients may result in changes in the SAMe pool, which can also influence DNMT activity(the measure of DNA methyltransferase activity) and DNA methylation.
-Methylation depends on these nutritional factors, which suggests supplementation may help correct metabolic processes.
+Methylation depends on these nutritional factors23, which suggests supplementation may help correct metabolic processes.

 Weight Loss Treatments with MTHFR